 NRR developed design criteria for the backup power supply, and administered a contract to merge and enhance the existing technical assessment into a regulatory analysis.
 NRR held a public meeting with the public and industry on September 21, 2004, to get external stakeholders' input on the draft design criteria.
 The BWR owners indicated a willingness to make modifications to supply power from the existing HPCS diesel generator, and agreed to provide additional information regarding implementation cost for the prestaged generator and relative risk contribution of SBO events at each of the four Mark III plants.
-Duke power, representing two PWR ice condenser sites, Catawba 1 & 2, McGuire 1 & 2, indicated a willingness to make modifications to an existing safe shutdown diesel generator that could manually connect to provide backup power source as needed.
+Duke power, representing two PWR ice condenser sites, Catawba 1 & 2, McGuire 1 & 2, indicated a willingness to make modifications to provide backup power source as needed.
 American Electric Power representatives indicated a willingness to provide backup power source for D. C. Cook 1 & 2 from the large diesel generators intended to support an increased allowed outage time for the emergency diesel generators.
 TVA, representing two PWR ice condenser sites, Sequoyah 1 & 2, Watts Bar 1, also indicated a willingness to provide a backup power source from a supplemental diesel generator.
 In November 2004, the staff reached a consensus to evaluate the proposed voluntary initiatives and pursue that path as a preferential solution.